awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 ## Conclusion

 Mountpoint-S3 offers a versatile and powerful way to integrate S3 storage with EKS for data and AI/ML workloads.
-Whether you choose to deploy it at the pod level using PVs and PVCs, or at the node level using user data scripts or DaemonSets, each approach has its own set of advantages and trade-offs.
+Whether you choose to deploy it at the pod level using PVs and PVCs, or at the node level using USERDATA or DaemonSets, each approach has its own set of advantages and trade-offs.
 By understanding these options, you can make informed decisions to optimize your data and AI/ML workflows on EKS.